JochenFM/Milestone_2/README.md

 Here are some of the more substantial bugs I encountered and my approach to fix them:

-- used getElementsByClassName without supplying index until I noticed and added [0] to the end of className.
-I must be [0] as it is a zero-index starting with 0, targeting only 1 card:
+- used to getElementsByClassName without supplying index until I noticed and added [0] to the end of className.
+It must be [0] as it is a zero-index starting with 0, targeting only 1 card:

 getCardType(card) {